onino-js/NEAT/documentation/neat-implementation.md

 Method: Speciate a new Genome within the population

 1. For Each species of the population, pick a random representant and build a representant array

 2. Compute the distance between the Genome and the first representant using equation 1

-3. If the distance is below a threshold defined in configuration, put the Genome into the same Species than the representant.
+3. If the distance is below a threshold (defined in configuration), put the Genome into the same Species than the representant.

 4. If not, repeat Step 2 with next representant of the representant array.

 5. At the end, if no existing species has been assigned to the Genome, create a new Species for that Genome.
 ```